 Electronics and information technology are vital for global industries to function, and career opportunities continue to increase in the sector.
 The MSc Electronics and Information Technology course will develop your ability to manage new technologies and ensure high levels of product quality.
 It is ideal if you want a career in the electronics or IT industry, or if you already work in the engineering industry and want to enhance your potential.

 With this flexible Masters in Electronics and Information Technology, you can tailor your qualification to suit your individual needs and build on your existing studies and experience.
-The course includes a 15-week project, which you may conduct in industry and could lead to job opportunities when you graduate.
+The electronics course includes a 15-week project, which you may conduct in industry and could lead to job opportunities when you graduate.
 You will work on industrial case studies and be involved in ‘live’ mini-projects.
 If you study part-time and continue working in the electronics industry, you may be able to relate your major project to an aspect of your company’s work.

 Modules include Product Management and ICS, and a Major Project.
 You will then select the rest of your study programme in discussion with the scheme manager.
 At least three of the modules selected must be from the area of electronics.

 The MSc Electronics and Information Technology course is delivered in three major blocks to offer an intensive but flexible learning pattern, with two start points each year – February and September.
 There are six taught modules and a 15-week major project.
-If you study part-time, you will complete three modules in year one and three in year two.
-Year three will consist of the Major Project.

 Typically, each module will be assessed through 50% coursework and 50% tests in class.